KxSystems/docs/docs/wp/disaster-floods/index.md

 ```
 ![Figure_9](imgs/peak.png)

-The above plot gives an indication to how close the time to peak models prediction was compared with the time that the actual flood peak occured.
+The above plot gives an indication to how close the time to peak models prediction was compared with the time that the actual flood peak occurred.
 In a real life scenario, being able to create an upper bound time limit predicting when a flood will reach its peak, allows emergency services to take appropriate action, possibly reducing the damages caused by floods.

 ## Conclusion